i74578/simplified-aau-report/template/main.typ

     field-of-study: "Computer Science",

     // specify if not a semester project
-    // project-type: "Bachelor's Project"
+    // project-type: "Bachelor Project"
   ),
   en: (
-    title: "An awesome project",
+    title: "An Awesome Project",
     theme: "Writing a project in Typst",
     abstract: [#lorem(50)],

-    // NOTE: both department and department-url can be set for BOTH en and dk
+    // NOTE: department and department-url can be set for BOTH en and dk
-    // the defaults are for CS at AAU
+    // the defaults are the department of CS
     // department: "Department of Computer Science",
     // department-url: "https://www.cs.aau.dk",
   ),
+  // omit the `dk` option completely to remove the Danish titlepage
   dk: (
-    title: "Et fantastisk projekt",
+    title: "Et Fantastisk Projekt",
     theme: "Et projekt i Typst",
     abstract: [#lorem(50)],
   ),
 )

+// put anything here that is to be included in the frontmatter, (with roman page numbers)
-// add your preface here, if so desired
+// like a preface, if so desired
 // = Preface
 // #lorem(100)

-// put anything here that is to be included in the frontmatter, (with roman page numbers)
-// like a list of tables, figures or todos
 #outline(indent: true, depth: 2)

+// the outline of todos disappears if there are no todos left
+#show-todos()

-#show: frontmatter
+#show: mainmatter
 #include "chapters/introduction.typ"

-#show: mainmatter
+#show: chapters
 #include "chapters/problem-analysis.typ"

 // in the backmatter, the chapter numbers are removed again